Want to make one of those blankets knitted out of roving? Please see down below for more information.

 THE FIBRE GARDEN is located at 3818 Main Street, Jordan, Ontario, Canada, L0R 1S0. firstname.lastname@example.org

 For those in the area or within driving distance, we welcome you to visit our shop in person.
-Our friends from afar can now enjoy online shopping with us.
+Our friends from afar can enjoy online shopping with us.
 Just click on the SHOP ONLINE! button on the top menu bar.
-We now have the majority of our fibres, books, DVDs, spinning wheels, spindles, gadgets and tools loaded for you to see.
+We have the majority of our fibres, spinning wheels, spindles, looms, gadgets and tools loaded for you to see.
 Please let us know if you don’t find what you are looking for!

 We invite everyone to signup here for our free Fibre Garden Newsletter, e-mailed more-or-less monthly.